Updated: Mar 19

 Yacht Deliveries I started with deliveries and did a couple of Ocean Crossings with Nick Irvine at Reliance , this took me to the USA, St Martin, Bermuda and from Corsica to the BVI.
 It gave me over 10,000 miles and memories I will never forget, if you have a chunk of time it is well worth doing and will only cost you a small joining fee and your expenses.

-Sailing Clubs There are many cracking sailing clubs in the UK, I belong to the Holy Loch Sailing Club and sponsor the HLSC Regatta.
+Sailing Clubs There are many cracking sailing clubs in the UK, I belong to the Holy Loch Sailing Club.
 The club is a great way to socialise and keep your sailing skills, if you have children they will love the sailing club.
+The Phoenix Yacht Club is a great way to get on the water for both social sailing and racing.

 Charter in the UK Chartering is a great way to sail, you do not have to invest a lump sum, you do not have all the headache and bills of your own boat and you can change your venue at will..
 Chartering has come a long way, the boats are more user friendly, you can also get great deals in the winter.
 Charter Abroad With the Euro getting cheaper and guaranteed sun then the med is getting very popular especially Croatia and Greece.
 If you book outside the school holidays you get a lot more for your Euro.
 SeaMaster offer a cracking service where they give you a great vessel, location choice and even integrate their searches to get you the best flights including Easy Jet and Ryan Air.
 Have a look at the link, if you charter through the link you will get a £50 discount off your charter